-We produce our own videos and we work with other producers around the world.
-See below some of our productions.
+We have our own productions and we work with other companies around the world.
+See below some of our works.

 Vida no Azul

 TV series of 12 episodes about marine ecosystems and species.
 João Paulo and Roberta take a journey of exploration of oceans, in which they visit some of the most amazing seas of the world.
 During this journey, they meet scientists and learn about how amazing and fragile marine ecosystems can be.

 Three-part series in which Sir David Attenborough will explore how colour plays a vital role in animal interactions.
 It is produced by Humble Bee Films, a Bristol-based production company, for BBC One and Netflix.

 Natural History Brazil has proudly worked in some of the sequences of the series.

 Segment of the TV show Domingão do Faustão about wildlife and adventure.
 João Paulo has presented more than 60 stories, filmed in more than 50 countries, during the last 10 years.
 In 2018, Roberta Bonaldo joined the team of presenters of the show.

 Green Planet will be the first immersive portrayal of an unseen, interconnected world, full of remarkable new behaviour, emotional stories and surprising heroes in the plant world.

 We are working on the research and filming of sequences for this production.